 You can be happy being alone too.
 Truly.

-Are you wondering if you can be happy alone?
+Are you wondering if you could every be happy alone?

 Email me at firstname.lastname@example.org and let’s get started!